Antum Naqvi: Domestic career

 While Naqvi was living and playing cricket in Darwin in Australia, he was encouraged to play cricket in Zimbabwe by the former Zimbabwe international player Solomon Mire.
 He made his first-class cricket debut in Zimbabwe in January 2023, playing for Mid West Rhinos in the Logan Cup against Eagles.
 He scored 140 not out batting at number six, and took 4 for 22 in the first innings and another wicket and three catches in the second innings in an innings victory for Rhinos.
 In his second match a few days later he scored 103 in Mid West Rhinos' only innings, thus becoming the 21st person in the history of first-class cricket to score hundreds in his first two innings.
 In the final match of the competition, Naqvi made a third century and took five wickets.

 Naqvi made his List A debut in October 2023.
 In his second match, two days after his first, he took 3 for 56 and scored 128 not out off 93 balls, finishing off the victory for Rhinos with an unbroken 202-run partnership with Tarisai Musakanda.
 Since then Naqvi has scored two more List A 100s.

 In January 2024, captaining Mid West Rhinos in the Logan Cup against Matabeleland Tuskers, Naqvi scored 300 not out off 295 deliveries before declaring at 538 for 3; Rhinos went on to win by an innings and 40 runs.
 It is the first triple-century in the history of Zimbabwean domestic cricket.

 In March 2025, Naqvi captained Rhinos to the Zimbabwe Domestic Twenty20 championship.
 They won all four of their round-robin matches, then won the final, in which Naqvi scored 50 off 32 balls then took 2 for 19.

 International career

 In July 2024, he earned his maiden call-up for the Zimbabwe national team for their T20I series against India.
 However, he did not play in any of the matches.
-In October 2025, he was named in Zimbabwe's Test squad against Afghanistan.
+In October 2025, he was named in Zimbabwe's squad for the Test match against Afghanistan; once again, he was not selected in the final team.